Luk4x/iManager/readme-en.md

 ## 📝 About

-> Watching the video above and/or accessing the project online will help you understand the explanation!<br>
+> Watching the video above and/or accessing the project online will help you understand the explanation!
-> **If the video has any errors, reload the page!**

 This project is the Interface (Desktop-First) of **iManager**, a business management web platform that performs the registration and management of projects, and their respective services.
 The projects and their categories are stored in their [API](https://github.com/Luk4x/iManager-json-server) that I developed essentially with JSON-Server.